Tatyana Usova

-Tatiana Usova (born on 9 March 1987) is a Russian fashion model.
+Tatiana Usova (born 9 March 1987) is a Russian fashion model.

 Early life

 Usova was born in Siberia, Russia in 9 March 1987.

 Career

 Usova debuted at the spring Emporio Armani show in Milan in September 2004 and was signed by One Model Management in New York in 2005 following that show.

 In February 2006 she walked for fashion shows for the fall collections by Alberta Ferretti, Bottega Veneta, Dolce & Gabbana and MaxMara in Milan.
 She opened the fall Akris show in Paris the following month.

 Throughout 2006 and 2007, she appeared in several campaigns including the 2006 Dolce & Gabbana spring ad campaign, as well as Elle, Italian Vogue, Japanese Vogue, Numéro, and V.